-We serve nearly 1,900 students and 175 staff members at our four urban Henry Ford Academies, novice educators in university teacher preparation programs, participants in our Summer Design Thinking Workshops, as well as learners at schools around the world where we provide consulting and immersive learning experiences.
+In 2018, we are serving nearly 1,900 students and 175 staff members at four urban Henry Ford Academies, novice educators in university teacher preparation programs, participants in our Summer Design Thinking Workshops, as well as learners at schools around the world where we provide site coaching and immersive learning experiences.

 This 3-day workshop provides an in-depth, experiential introduction to Design Thinking and how it can be used to engage …Read More